 • Garlic Scapes are often reserved for pesto or pickles, but this is a fun way to use them and switch up your usual weeknight stir fry.

-• The beef is so crispy and delicious, I have to use so much willpower to stop myself from eating it all while the veggies cook.
+• The beef is so crispy and delicious that I have to use so much willpower to stop eating it all while the veggies cook.

-• This stir fry takes less than 30 minutes to make so it’s perfect for weeknight dinner.
+• This stir fry is a simple recipe that takes less than 30 minutes to make in one pan, so it’s perfect for weeknight dinner.

 • It’s incredibly versatile, feel free to add in other vegetables such as broccoli, green beans, asparagus or zucchini.